Further results for classical and universal characters twisted by roots of unity: Introduction

 \section{Introduction}

 The irreducible characters of the classical families of groups possess many remarkable properties.
-In this work, we focus on the factorization properties of these characters under different specializations building on our previous work~\cite{ayyer-kumari-2022,kumari-2024,kumari-2022}.
-This subject has a venerable history and we refer to an upcoming history by Albion~\cite{albion-2024} for a detailed account.
+In this work, we focus on the factorization properties of these characters under different specializations building on our previous work~\cite{ayyer-kumari-2022,kumari-2024}.
+This subject has a venerable history and we refer to Albion~\cite{albion-2025} for a detailed account.

-Littlewood and Richardson were certainly one of the first who realized that the characters of the general linear group $\GL_n(\C)$, also known as \emph{Schur polynomials} and denoted $s_\lambda(x_1, \dots, x_n)$, specialize to $-1, 0, 1$ when the variables are taken to be roots of unity~\cite[Theorem IX]{littlewood-richardson-1934}; see \cref{thm:roots of unity}.
+Littlewood and Richardson were certainly one of the first who realized that the characters of the general linear group $\GL(n)$, also known as \emph{Schur polynomials} and denoted $s_\lambda(x_1, \dots, x_n)$, specialize to $-1, 0$ {or} $1$ when the variables are taken to be roots of unity~\cite[Theorem IX]{littlewood-richardson-1934}; see \cref{thm:roots of unity}.
 In the same work, they also generalized this to a version with many variables~\cite[Theorem VI]{littlewood-richardson-1934}; see \cref{thm:schur-fac}.
 This was later published in Littlewood's book~\cite[Chapter 7]{littlewood-1950}.
 This latter result has been independently rediscovered by Prasad~\cite{prasad-2016}, and another proof has recently been given by Karmakar~\cite{karmakar-2023}.
 Kumar~\cite{kumar-2023} has generalized these results to flagged skew Schur polynomials.

 In an almost unnoticed work, Lecouvey~\cite{lecouvey-2009b} generalized these classical character factorizations, which were found independently by the authors~\cite{ayyer-kumari-2022}.
-Kumari has generalized these factorizations with more specializations~\cite{kumari-2024} and to hook Schur functions~\cite{kumari-2022}.
+Kumari has generalized these factorizations with more specializations~\cite{kumari-2024}.
 Lecouvey~\cite{lecouvey-2009a}, in another little-known work, also generalized these results to universal characters of other families of Weyl groups of types B, C and D, and these were again found independently by Albion~\cite{albion-2023}.
-Very recently, Karmakar~\cite{karmakar-2024} has considered the classical characters evaluated at elements of order 2, generalizing a special case of these factorization results.
+Very recently, Karmakar~\cite{karmakar-2024} has considered the classical characters evaluated at elements of order 2, generalizing a special case of these factorization results, and {Nadimpalli--Pattanayak--Prasad~\cite{nadimpalli-et-al-2025} have given representation-theoretic proofs of some of these results.}

 In another direction, specializations of Schur polynomials when one half of the variables are specialized to reciprocals of the other half were considered by Okada~\cite{okada-1998} and by Ciucu--Krattenthaler~\cite{CiuKra09} for rectangular partitions, and by Behrend--Fischer--Konvalinka~\cite{BehFisKon17} and Ayyer--Behrend--Fischer~\cite{AyyBehFis16} for double staircase partitions.
 These were generalized to self-dual shapes by Ayyer--Behrend~\cite{ayyer-behrend-2019} and skew shapes by Ayyer--Fischer~\cite{ayyer-fischer-2020}.